Meyer Lemon Bar Recipe

 Why these are the Best Lemon Bars

-Shortbread crust: this a crust I’ve used over and over when I make my blueberry lemon pie bars.
+SHORTBREAD CRUST: this a crust I’ve used over and over when I make my blueberry lemon pie bars.
 It’s solid, it’s flavorful, it’s buttery, and I add just a touch of zest to the crust so we’ve got lemon flavor happening everywhere.

 meyer lemon bar sitting on a plate with slices of meyer lemon